Aru va`en: A Keeping of the Troth

 They came before dawn because before dawn is when the forest listens.

 The dens grew restless.
 Mothers drew their young closer.
-Old wolves lifted their heads but did not rise.
+Wolves who had lived through many winters lifted their heads but did not rise.
 Even the blind ones opened their eyes toward the border, toward that thin place where the trees ended and the mist began.

 I was young then, though not as young as I wanted to be.